Is Ozone a Greenhouse Gas?

 Greenhouse gases in the atmosphere trap some of this heat, preventing it from escaping back into space.

+This natural process keeps the Earth warm enough to sustain life.
 However, human activities, such as burning fossil fuels, deforestation, and industrial processes, have significantly increased the concentration of greenhouse gases in the atmosphere.

 This excessive buildup leads to an enhanced greenhouse effect, causing the Earth’s temperature to rise.